domeniko-gentner/tweet2hugo/README.md

 ## Excluding hashtags

 Sometimes you do not want a tweet to decorate the hard work you call your web home.
 You can edit the following in `twitter.json` to exclude certain hashtags:

 ```
+"is_blocklist: true,
 "exclude": [
     "politics"
 ]
 ```

+**Note**: If `is_blocklist` is false, then it acts as a list of allowed hashtags and will only output new json if the hashtag is found.

 You find sample configuration files in the `/etc/` folder in the project root.